luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 #### Dealing with Null values (feat `orderBy` function)

 - If we have null values, with an ascending order, nulls go first
-- If we have null values, with an ascending order, nulls go last
+- If we have null values, with an descending order, nulls go last

 ```python
 #other options to deal with natural ordering and